 To help guide classroom observation, we will provide you with a handout that you will find useful as you prepare for discussion at the parent conferences.
 To help make the observation process more authentic, a double-sided window is available that affords parents a view of the classroom without being visible to their children.

 You may be surprised by what this fly-on-the-wall perspective can teach you about your child.
 Careful observation will provide you clues into your child’s learning style that will help you channel their experience at home.
 Your observations may also lead to questions that you can discuss with the guides at the conferences.

 Please be aware that your child may not be working close to the observation window at the time you arrive and may be on the far side of the classroom.
 The purpose of the observation is not to focus on the exact task of your child at the time, but to observe the dynamics of the room and your child within the classroom community.

-Your child’s education is a collaborative task between the guides at school, the parents at home, and the dynamic classroom environment.
+Your child’s education is a collaborative task between the guides at school, the parents at home and the dynamic classroom environment.
 The more you learn about this process, the better you will be able to collaborate with our guides to help enhance your child’s learning curve at school and model a complementary environment at home.

 Your observations will provide you the needed insight to make your parent conferences productive, and help you strategize with the guides on the best approach to help your child make the best of his or her Montessori learning experience.

-Starwood Montessori is a community that encourages the active participation of parents in their child’s learning experience.
+Starwood Schools is a community that encourages the active participation of parents in their child’s learning experience.
 We encourage current or prospective parents in Frisco to call (972) 885-8585 or speak with their child’s guide to learn more about effective classroom observation.